emoon/rocket/README.md

 First a screenshot of how it looks:
 ![screenshot](/bin/rocketeditor_screen.png)

-Regular disclaimer: Backup your stuff before using software :)
+Regular disclaimer: Backup your stuff before using the software :)

 If you encounter any issues please try to report them at https://github.com/emoon/rocket/issues as this would make my life much easier and I will try to fix them given time.
 Hopefully the editor should be useful even if still not 100% finalized bug wise.